-Visiting Day is scheduled for this summer on July 21, 2024.
-First session campers will be bussed home that morning but you can opt out of the bus by emailing transportation@ramahberkshires.org.
-We will update you with the latest information as we get closer to opening day and throughout the summer.
+Visiting Day is scheduled for this summer on July 20, 2025.
+First session campers will need to be picked up by car.
+We will update you with the latest information as we get closer to Opening Day and throughout the summer.